Dev-hwang/geofence_service/README.md

 <uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION" />
 ```

-In addition, if you want to run the service in the background, add the following permission.
+If you want to run the service in the background, add the following permission.
 If your project supports Android 10, be sure to add the `ACCESS_BACKGROUND_LOCATION` permission.

 ```
 <uses-permission android:name="android.permission.ACCESS_BACKGROUND_LOCATION" />